AndyLiner13/hw-docs/Install the desktop editor.md

 Build immersive worlds and experiences on Meta Horizon Worlds with our desktop editor, a free, Windows-based application.

 The desktop editor gives you access to powerful tools that accelerate your creation of fun and engaging worlds.
-You can then publish your worlds across mobile, mixed reality, and desktop to reach a broader audience.
+You can then publish your worlds across mobile, virtual reality, and desktop to reach a broader audience.

 ## Prerequisites